Speedy Fuels are a Nationwide Fuel and Lubricants Supplier based in London, with depots throughout the UK. Our… Read more

 The rules on red diesel are quite broad and depend entirely on what you’re using it for.
 Here we give you a breakdown of the latest rules regarding red diesel usage.

-Yes, Speedy Flame is a red diesel alternative that’s intended for heating applications only.
+Yes, Speedy Flame (industrial heating oil) is a red diesel alternative that’s intended for heating applications only.
 That’s because the heating oil is a zero VAT fuel.

 Red diesel is a rebated fuel, which means it’s cheaper than road diesel (white diesel) as it has a significantly lower fuel tax levy required.